Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 updated: 2017-03-07
 ---

 **The Bhagavad Gita, The King James Bible, The Quran and The Tao Te Ching!** These 4 religious texts come from 7 major religions of the world and over [70% of the world population](https://en.wikipedia.org/wiki/List_of_religious_populations) believe them to be a guide to live life by.
-These religions have evolved over time, defined cultures and to a certain extent even defined political boundries.
-Have these realigions really been so well-defined and different from each other?
-Dont they all have the same philosophies?
-Dont they all emphasise on similar ideas?
-I wanted to make a comparative analysis of these 4 texts, understand the ideas they emphasise on, extract sentiments and associations.
+These religions have evolved over time, defined cultures and to a certain extent even defined political boundaries.
+Have these religions really been so well-defined and different from each other?
+Don't they all have the same philosophies?
+Don't they all emphasize on similar ideas?
+I wanted to make a comparative analysis of these 4 texts, understand the ideas they emphasize on, extract sentiments and associations.
 Enter text analytics!

 {% include toc title="Text Mining Religious Books" icon="file-text" %}